adi907/tic_tac_toe/README.md

 # tic_tac_toe
-Classic Tic-tac-toe game which is responsivel Made using: HTML, CSS, Js
+Classic Tic-tac-toe game which is responsive!
+Made using: HTML, CSS, Js